AliceC04/Voyager-EBL-Code/README.md

 # MATLAB code for EBL instrument
-Use this code on a computer connected to an EBL system in order to carry out our experiment.
+This code was developed with the help of Mattias Åstrand.
+It should be used on a computer connected to a Voyager by Raith EBL system in order to carry out our experiment.

 For the code to function, it is necessary to have downloaded the Raith_GDSII MATLABtoolkit.
 It is available on https://github.com/nrc-cnrc/Raith_GDSII